Bhargavi-ng/School_District_Analysis/README.md

 ![Scores By School Type NaNs Dataset Decimals](Resources/Scores_By_School_Type_NaNs_Dataset_Decimals.PNG)

-# Summary:
+## Summary:
 The four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs are -
-1. At District level, there is an impact to the tenth decimal value for Reading and Math Score averages and their Passing percentages,
+1. At District level, there is a **slight** impact to **the tenth decimal value** for Reading and Math Score averages and their Passing percentages.
 2. At School level, only Thomas High School is affected.
 Its overall performace drops drastically pushing it from 2nd place to 8th place with respect to other schools,
-3.
+3. At School level, if the NaNs records are excluded from computation then Thomas High School climbs back to its 2nd place with respect overall performance,
+4. And finally, there is no significant impact with respect to school size, school spending and school type, and